ethanisthin/Virtual-Bookshelf/README.md

-To use this progra,, simply click on the 'main_sqlversion.exe' file.
+To use this program, simply click on the 'main_sqlversion.exe' file.
 This will open a command line window which you can then use to experiment with the program.
 There were 3 previous builds with this program:-